 Our developers are pretty quick to take advantage of it.
 It's not like it's languishing for years.

-He also said it's great for customers to know they can buy a system "that still has room to run" and won't "be instantly obsolete."
-Explaining why Apple chose the M1 chip instead of an A-series chip, Ternus said the best Apple silicon has always gone into the iPad Pro and right now the M1 is the best Apple silicon Cupertino has available.
+He also said it's great for customers to know they can buy a system "that still has room to run" and won't be "instantly obsolete."
+Explaining why Apple chose the M1 chip instead of an A-series chip, Ternus said the best Apple silicon has always gone into the iPad Pro, and right now, the M1 is the best Apple silicon Cupertino has available.

 Shrinking it was a huge undertaking.
 When you look at the two products, the iPad is obviously much thinner than a Pro Display XDR and the way the architecture works - you have the LED backlight behind the display.